akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge03.md

 For the purpose of this description, lets pretend Contoso Masks' website is hosted in the Central US Azure Data Center only, somewhere the State of Iowa.
 If a user is accessing the website in the middle of the United States, most likely has a descent experience.
 But what happens when the website is accessed from Germany?

-When talking about the performance characteristic of a single resource request (a single GET/POST/etc...), there are 6 numbers that used to describe it:
+When talking about the performance characteristic of a single resource request, there are 6 numbers that used to describe it:
 1. **DNS Lookup** - This is the time it takes the browser to perform a DNS lookup, or translating www.contosomasks.com to an IP Address.
 2. **Connect** - How long does it take for the Web Browser to establish a connection to "server" for the request.
 Server is the external ***thing*** that is responding to the request.   *HINT* - This isn't always your webserver.
 3. **TLS Handshake** - How long does it take your Web Browser to safely establish a secure tunnel to the server.
-The [Transport Layer Security (TLS) Handshake Protocol](https://docs.microsoft.com/en-us/windows/win32/secauthn/tls-handshake-protocol) is the established process to safely ensure when you go to www.contosomasks.com, you really are going to the real one.
-(The internet can be a very dark place).  **The issue is, this is several round trips from Web Browser to server**
-   1. [Man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is one example of what this protects.
 4. **Send Request** - Time to transmit the HTTP Request.
 5. **Wait for Response** - Time for the First Byte of the response to be received.
-   1. Sometimes referred to as Time to First Byte [TTFB]
+(Sometimes referred to as Time to First Byte [TTFB])
-6. **Receive Response** - Time for full payload to receive.
-   1. Sometimes referred to as Time to Last Byte [TTLB]
+6. **Receive Response** - Time for full payload to receive (Sometimes referred to as Time to Last Byte [TTLB])

-#### Things you control with code of your website:
+#### Things you control with optimizing code of your website:
 - #5 is basically what your web application is processing + transit time for the first byte of response.
-Once you've optimized the application, we have 5 left.

 #### Where Front Door helps